lareferencia/lareferencia-bot-blocker/README.md

         *   Adjust `--block-total-max-rpm-threshold` (affects Condition 3).
         *   Adjust `--block-relative-threshold-percent` and `--block-absolute-min-requests` (affects the calculation of `effective_min_requests` used in Condition 2).
         *   The blocking score threshold is fixed internally at 2.0.
-        *   `--block-ip-count-threshold`, `--block-max-rpm-threshold`, and `--block-trigger-count` are ignored by this strategy's blocking logic.
+        *   `--block-ip-count-threshold` is ignored by this strategy's blocking logic.

 **Note:** The final list of threats is always sorted based on the `strategy_score`.
 Blocking actions apply to the `--top` N threats *that also meet the specific blocking conditions* defined by the strategy.